AB InBev’s sophisticated BrewRight technology wins international award

 In the era of big data, business has brought about transformative moves to pinpoint inefficiencies and solve issues more securely.

-Project BrewRIGHT is making waves in the fight against corruption, fraud and money laundering.
+That’s why Project BrewRIGHT is making waves in the fight against corruption, fraud and money laundering.
 This innovative in-house tool uses data analytics and risk scoring to help identify patterns in everyday transactions that may require more investigation or oversight.

 Risk scoring has long been used in the financial services and banking industries as a way to monitor transactions and communications (as anyone who has had their credit card declined on a foreign vacation may know from experience).
 In the realm of consumer goods, though, its use can be seen as trailblazing.

-Project BrewRIGHT has also brought efficiency to a once-difficult process by not only compiling data but by building upon it over time.
+Developed in its early stages with Covington and EY, Project BrewRIGHT has also brought efficiency to a once-difficult process by not only compiling data but by building upon it over time.
 Through a process of regression analysis (also known as “machine learning”), the very tool that’s tackling fraud and corruption is being made better at less expense to the company.

-Project BrewRIGHT has also brought efficiency to a once-difficult process by not only compiling data but by building upon it over time.
+Existing in Microsoft’s Azure cloud using Salesforce interface, Project BrewRIGHT has also brought efficiency to a once-difficult process by not only compiling data but by building upon it over time.

 Centralized data and increased visibility tackle endemic problems on multiple fronts, from making the enforcement of blacklist sanctions easier to creating a sustainable system for theoretically catching risk-heavy transactions before they even take place.
-“You create efficiency by eliminating corruption, and you can do your job much better as an investigator in compliance if you have all your data in a nicely presented way,” says Matthew.
+“You create efficiency by eliminating corruption, and you can do your job much better as an investigator in compliance if you have all your data in a nicely presented way,” says Matt.
 “For a compliance professional, it’s amazingly empowering.”